ivirshup/anndata-paper/paper.md

 # The AnnData object

+# Introduction

+* Prior art
+* What do we do that others don't

 Specifically, the central `AnnData` class stores observations (samples) of variables (features) in the rows of a matrix.
 This is the convention of the modern classics of statistics [@Hastie2009] and machine learning [@Murphy2012], the convention of dataframes both in R and Python and the established statistics and machine learning packages in Python (statsmodels, scikit-learn).